Looking for Old Friends: How to Find Your Long-Lost Buddies or Gal Pals

 When you're eager for more interpersonal connection, looking for old friends seems like a natural place to start.
 Indeed, reconnecting with long-lost friends can be a good way to add more joy to your life.
 But don't overlook the value of building entirely new friendships, something that is often easier to do than trying to find old friends and revive dormant relationships.

 Besides, even if you restore old friendships, it's always wise to add new friends in order to maintain your social well-being.
-In fact, according to one study, friendships have more health- and happiness-related benefits than family relationships as people get older.
-And having friends becomes more important the older you get.3 So why not try to create some completely new friendships?
+ScienceDaily says that, according to a study in Personal Relationships, friendships have more health- and happiness-related benefits than family relationships as people get older.
+And having friends becomes more important the older you get.
+So why not try to create some completely new friendships?
 Here are some tips to get you started:

 Ultimately, whether you find old friends or make new ones, the rewards are often proportional to the amount of attention you dedicate to those relationships.
 Always remember that you deserve the joy and sense of meaning and connection that friendships offer.
 Never hesitate to elevate your social well-being by seeking out friends, wherever they may be.